-California Lentil Panini Wrap is enticement with a twist.
-The patties are cooked in a panini press before being rolled up as a wrap.
+Vegan Lentil Panini Burgers is enticement with a twist.
+Patties are cooked in a panini press before being rolled up like a wrap.
 You deserve a great meal!

 My panini press does not get out enough and I need to remember it more often.
 It pressed and cooked these patties, on both sides, all at the same time so that little appliance deserves some love.

 Lentil Panini Burgers has wonderful flavors and I dress it up with Homemade Almond Mayonnaise.
 Try to have this on hand for the sandwich if you can.
 It is so good and versatile.

 How Do I Make Panini Sandwiches without a Panini Press?

 Panini sandwiches are usually pressed after the sandwich is put together.
 In this recipe, it makes the patties crispy and malleable.